 Bank of Baroda is a top five government-owned bank in India, with 5,500 branches and a growing retail franchise.
 The bank has conservative accounting and is likely overprovisioned.
 It has strong management and culture.
 Pre-provision ROIC has consistently exceeded 18%.
 The bank is available at an attractive valuation despite strong growth ahead.

-Rahul believes that the risk of government interference is overblown and that excessive dilution risk and uneconomic consolidation risk are now behind the bank.
+Rahul believes the risk of government interference is overblown and excessive dilution risk and uneconomic consolidation risk are now behind the bank.
 According to Rahul, the bank has a “bulletproof” liability franchise, with a cost of 5.3%.
 The bank is adequately capitalized and ready for the credit cycle.

 The equity market cap recently amounted to $5.8 billion, as compared to book value of $6.6 billion.
 Rahul expects book value to double over the next three years.
 Assuming a price/book multiple of 1.75x, the shares could yield a 4x return over three years.